 Shannon earned her B.A. in Government from Dartmouth College.

-Additionally, he is a member of the board of directors of Quickbase, a Cambridge, MA-based software company held by Vista Equity Partners, a member of the Board of Trustees of the Penn Medicine Princeton Healthcare System, and a member of the President’s Leadership Council at Stevens Institute of Technology.
+In addition to his position on the Quickbase board, Paul is a member of the Board of Trustees of the Penn Medicine Princeton Healthcare System, a board observer and CEO advisor for Intelepeer, SafeGuard Cyber, and CTM Insights, and a member of the President's Leadership Council at Stevens Institute of Technology.